wp-plugins/soundcloud-sound-competition/readme.txt

 == Frequently Asked Questions ==
-1. Question: What does the star in the admin panel do?
+1. Question: What does the star in the admin panel do ?
-    Answer: The stars has no specific function other than for the admin to mark the potential winners for a competition.
+* Answer: The stars has no specific function other than for the admin to mark the potential winners for a competition.

+2. Question: I get the error "plugin doesn't have a valid header" during installation ?
+* Answer: Try to go back to the plugins list and activate the plugin from there itself, that usually works.
+(I´m not sure why this error appears, while it works with this workaround, if anyone tech savy people knows the solution please let me know )

 == Screenshots ==